 Not the Solution for Professional Property Managers

 Quicken Rental Property Manager is not designed for all types of landlords or property managers.
 In fact, it is not well suited for professional property managers.
-If you are in the property management business, then you should look for other software products to meet your needs.
+If you are in the property management business, you should look for other software products to meet your needs.
 Even individuals who have more than just a few properties will probably want to consider using other property management software.

-For example, you can't track the cost basis of your property, depreciation, inventory, capital assets, work orders, or even create invoices for tenants with Quicken Rental Property Manager.
+For example, you can't track the cost basis of your property, depreciation, inventory, capital assets, work orders or even create invoices for tenants with Quicken Rental Property Manager.
 If you want to send periodic invoices to customers, you'll have to do this in Word or another program.

 Quicken Rental Property Manager is a good choice if you are the do-it-yourself landlord with a few rental properties and you want to have a personal finance software as well.
 It will let you manage both your personal finances and rental properties within the same program.
-You won't have to worry about learning separate accounting software programs, just one.
+You won't have to worry about learning separate accounting software programs — just one.

 If you have more sophisticated property management needs, you'll probably want to look for another solution or you'll have to develop many workarounds when using Quicken Rental Property Manager.
-Although this is a good software program and it's ideal for landlords with just a few properties, it's not well suited for those who are juggling multiple multi-unit properties.
+Although this is a good software program and is ideal for landlords with just a few properties, it's not well suited for those who are juggling multiple multi-unit properties.